 APK Structure#

-Before discussing how to reduce the size of an application, it is helpful to understand the structure of an application APK.
+Before discussing how to reduce the size of an application, it is helpful to understand the structure of the application APK.
 An APK file consists of a Zip compressed file that contains all the files that make up the application.
 These files include Java class files, resource files, and files containing compiled resources.

-An APK contains the following directories:
+The APK contains the following directories:

 META-INF/